CrickDataChallenge/github-introduction/README.md

 ### GUI client ###

 There are a variety of git clients with a graphical interface.
 You can see a list [here](https://git-scm.com/downloads/guis).
 If you are on Windows or MacOS, I would recommend using [GitHub Desktop](https://desktop.github.com/).
-It is developed by GitHub and easy to use.
+It is developed by GitHub and easy to use (for command line access please see below, the part about cloning on the computer cluster).
 Once you have installed it, sign in with your GitHub account so the application can download non-public repositories you have access to.
 Then clone the repository we just created.

 ![Clone repository...](./images/desktop_clone.png)